New College Housing

 Yes.
 Students can submit a housing application in fall semester to be placed on the housing waitlist.
 As vacancies open, we will fill vacancies and charge pro-rated amounts for mid-semester placements.

 Do I have to pay for parking?

-Parking for the 2018-19 year will be free for housing residents with a permanent parking pass.
-The permanent parking pass allows residents to park in any of the 25 residential hall spots on a daily first-come, first-serve basis, or in the designated overflow parking located in the main student lot.
-Permanent parking passes will be available for residents beginning Saturday, Aug.
-18 at the front desk.
+Parking passes are included for residents of housing.
+The parking pass allows residents to park in any of the residential hall spots on a daily first-come, first-serve basis.
+For alternative locations, we encourage students to use any of the surrounding 24 hour free city lots or main student lot on campus.
+Parking passes are available for residents at the front desk.
 Please bring the following: